NICKY-TECH/TIME-TRACKING-DASHBOARD/README.md

 4. RUN: npm run dev

-🎉🎉 YOU HAVE A LOCALLY RUNNING PROJECT!!!
+🎉🎉 YOU HAVE A PROJECT RUNNING LOCALLY !!!

 ### Useful resources